 Matricaria chamomilla is a low-growing annual plant with erect, branched, hairy stems that grow up to 24 inches (60 cm) tall.
 Leaves are long and narrow, bipinnate or tripinnate.
-Flowers are borne on long, erect stalks.
-They have white ray florets and a hollow, conical, yellow center.
-The flowers bloom in early to mid-summer and have a strong, aromatic smell.
-The fruit is small and dry.
+Flowers are borne on long erect stalks and have white ray florets and a hollow, conical, yellow center.
+They bloom in early to mid-summer and have a strong aromatic smell.
+Fruits are small and dry.

 How to Grow and Care

 You can grow Chamomile herb in USDA plant hardiness zones 3 to 9.
 Chamomile grows best in cool conditions and should be planted in part shade but will also grow in full sun.
 The soil should be dry.
 Once your Chamomile is established, it needs very little care.
 Like most herbs, it grows best when it is not fussed over.
-Too much fertilizer will result in lots of weakly flavored foliage and few flowers.
+Too much fertilizer will result in weakly flavored foliage and few flowers.
 Chamomile is drought tolerant and only needs to be watered in times of prolonged drought.

 Plant Chamomile in the spring from either seeds or plants.
 It's easier to establish Chamomile herb in your garden from plants or divisions than from seeds, but growing Chamomile from seed is also relatively easy.